 11: Go Horseback Riding At Morne Coubaril Estate

 This historic sugar estate has become an all-in-one destination for experiencing bits of the best activities in St. Lucia when you’re short on time.
-In addition to tours of the buildings and farm, where cacao, cassava, coffee, and tropical fruits are still grown and harvested, the grounds also host a zipline course and horseback riding trails.
+In addition to tours of the buildings and farm, where cacao, cassava, coffee, and tropical fruits are still grown and harvested, the grounds also host horseback riding trails and one of the best zip lines in the world.
 There’s even the option to go off-trail with the horses and ride them along the beach before returning for a sweet and cold glass of freshly pressed sugarcane juice.

 12: Cruise The Island’s West Coast By Catamaran